OMENSAH/Android-Ebook/README.md

   1. Just click on the Run button and select an emulator that will run the app.

-**NB**:  I have a built apk in the apks folder, you can test that on your phone.
-Get the apk from here, https://github.com/OMENSAH/Android-Ebook/tree/master/apks

 # Running the Backend